dkt64/defMONRelocator/readme.md

 ﻿# defMONRelocator

 CLI tool to relocate PRG music files created using defMON music editor for Commodore 64.
+Additionally you can change zero page address used by the player.
+Default address are: $FB, $FC, $96.

+It was prepared for defMON rev. 20181101 and should work with all newer revisions as player code didn't changed until now (2024-03-01).

 ## Description

-This small tool was created during creation of Samar demo 'NGC 1277'.
+This small tool was created during creation of Samar demo 'NGC 1277' in 2019.
 Music was composed by Samar musician F7sus4.
 We needed to relocate the music to different location and all available tools didn't work with this kind of player.

 NGC 1277 demo: https://csdb.dk/release/?id=179107